J1939 Explained - A Simple Intro [2024]

 In this guide we introduce the J1939 protocol basics incl.
-PGNs and SPNs.
+PGNs and SPNs, key characteristics, request messages and the transport protocol.

-Note: This is a practical intro so you will also learn how to decode J1939 data via DBC files, how J1939 logging works, key use cases and practical tips.
+Note: This is a practical intro so you will also learn how to decode raw J1939 data with real-life example data.

 Learn below why this has become the #1 introduction to J1939.